pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

   --config ~/myShivaiProject/config.yml
 ```

-The `--containerized_nodes` flag tells SHiVAi to delegate the nodes that require TensorFlow, CUDA, ANTs, or niimath to the Apptainer image, while the orchestration and non-deep-learning steps run locally.
+The `--containerized_nodes` flag tells SHiVAi to delegate the nodes that require TensorFlow, CUDA, ANTs, or other non-python tools to the Apptainer image, while the orchestration and python-specific steps run locally.
 The path to the Apptainer image is read from the `apptainer_image` entry in your config file.

 Replace the paths with your actual folders.